 Rainwater collection might be a little harder in the city as most buildings have flat roofs that house equipment, but if you have a flat surface that collects water that can be diverted into tanks, it should work the same as anywhere else.
 Another aspect of city living is that almost every building has water sprinkler systems and these can hold many thousands of gallons of water that should be safe for drinking or can be filtered with a good gravity filter.
 The trick would be to find the main drain valve which is commonly found in a stairwell on the same floor as the fire sprinkler heads that it supplies.
 The water may be draining outside so don’t turn that knob unless you know where the water will be coming out.
 Optionally, some buildings have water tanks right on the roof.

-Fire hydrants also are a good source for water and if you find a low hydrant (lower elevation) you may be able to get millions of gallons from that source alone.
+Fire hydrants also are a good source of water and if you find a low hydrant (lower elevation) you may be able to get millions of gallons from that source alone.

 Access control to stairwells could prevent attackers from sneaking up unannounced.
 Barricades could be easily constructed from old furniture or equipment, even sections of fence.
 The height of the buildings will give you vantage points and could allow you to funnel any traffic into one location that could be manned by a couple of people with radio access to a spotter on the roof.

-I don’t think cities will be completely devoid of people in a SHTF event.
+I don’t think cities will be completely devoid of people in an SHTF event.
 I think some will find a way to survive as humans have for a long time.